-The currency markets have been pushing down the Euro out of fear that poor economic results from the Eurozone will continue through the end of the year.
+Moving past Brexit, the currency markets have been pushing down the Euro out of fear of poor economic results from the Eurozone.

-Note that forecasts and predictions for the AUD/EUR exchange rate change all the time, affected by news events and relative sentiment towards the Australian and Eurzone economies and this exchange rate is even more volatile than usual because of the uncertainties around Brexit.
+Note that forecasts and predictions for the AUD/EUR exchange rate change all the time, affected by news events and relative sentiment towards the Australian and Eurozone economies and this exchange rate is even more volatile than usual because of the uncertainties around the pandemic.

 Until the recent Fed Reserve pivot, the Australian dollar had benefited from the US dollar sell-off since late last year as investors moved away from the safe haven of the USD and into riskier assets.
 AUD Forecasts

 The topside of the EUR/USD is now limited to 1.2000 and the risk is for a move to the next support at 1.1700.
 EUR Forecasts